GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs-pro/modules/global-fields/en.md

 As can be appreciated from these available modules, functionality fields are useful for obtaining data that is stored outside of WordPress, and for manipulating the data once it has been retrieved, allowing us to transform a field value in whatever way it is required, and granting us powerful data import/export capabilities.

 Functionality fields belong not to a specific type, such as `Post` or `User`, but to all the types in the schema.
-That's why these are handled in a distinctive way in the GraphQL API PRO, under the name of "global fields".
+That's why these are handled in a distinctive way in the Gato GraphQL PRO, under the name of "global fields".

 ## Examples